jasonbeverage/cesium-particle-blog/index.md

 ```

 ** Speed **
-While the emitter controls the initial position and velocity vector of the particle, how fast it actually goes is controlled by the *minSpeed* and *maxSpeed* settings.
+While the emitter controls the initial position and velocity vector of the particle, how fast it actually goes is controlled by the *minimumSpeed* and *maximumSpeed* settings.
 Let's make our particles go between 5 and 10 and meters per second.
 ```
 particleSystem : {
-    minSpeed: 5.0,
+    minimumSpeed: 5.0,
-    maxSpeed: 10.0
+    maximumSpeed: 10.0
 }
 ```